ManageIQ/manageiq_depot/windows_instance_passwords/content.md

 One of the most amazing, yet rarely discussed, benefits of using ManageIQ is the flexibility end users get through the Automate Model.
 If ManageIQ does not support a feature out-of-the-box, the Automate Model is there for you to extend the platform and add basic support for the features you'd like to add to automate.
 All you need to extend the platform is a ruby gem (or gems) to support the features you want to add, some ruby scripting skill, and some experience with the automate model.

 This post in the ManageIQ depot is meant to be a case study of sorts designed to share some experience on how to get started with ManageIQ.
-I'll describe how to extend the automate model to deploy Amazon EC2 Windows AMIs and using AWS and set randomized Windows Administrator passwords using the EC2 "GetPasswordData" API call.
+I'll describe how to extend the automate model to deploy Amazon EC2 Windows AMIs and, using AWS EC2Config, set randomized Windows Administrator passwords using the EC2 "GetPasswordData" API call.
 Finally, I share a full ManageIQ state machine to accomplish an example of a specific case study that uses this GetPasswordData API call.

 Reference: http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_GetPasswordData.html